pagekite/PyPagekite/README.md

 <a                                                              name=req></a>
 ### 2. Requirements ###

-Pagekite.py requires Python 2.2 or later.
+Pagekite.py requires Python 2.x, version 2.2 or later.

 Pagekite.py does not at the moment include a useful web server, so in order to do anything interesting with it, you you will need an HTTP